 A total of 86 dry in-situ bulk density readings were taken from various diamond holes drilled within the Sulfuro deposit.
-Seventy-Five (75) dry in-situ bulk density readings were taken from various diamond holes drilled within the Martinetas central zone.
+Seventy-five (75) dry in-situ bulk density readings were taken from various diamond holes drilled within the Martinetas central zone.

-Table 22 provides a summary of Measured and Indicated mineral resources estimated for all deposits found on the Don Nicolás property.
+Table 34 provides a summary of Measured and Indicated mineral resources estimated for all deposits found on the Don Nicolás property.

-Note that the FS is based only on four mineral resource areas; Sulfuro, Cerro Oro, Coyote and Armadillo deposits (shown in bold text in Error!
-Reference source not found.).
+Note that the FS is based only on four mineral resource areas; Sulfuro, Cerro Oro, Coyote and Armadillo deposits.

-Additional mineral resources in the Inferred category are listed in Table 23.
+Additional mineral resources in the Inferred category are listed in Table 35.